-ISO 27001 Contact With Special Interest Groups
+In this ultimate guide to ISO 27001 Annex A 5.6 Contact With Special Interest Groups you will learn

-I am going to show you what ISO 27001 Annex A 5.6 Contact With Special Interest Groups is, what’s new, give you ISO 27001 templates, an ISO 27001 toolkit, show you examples, do a walkthrough and show you how to implement it.
+With over 30 years industry experience I will show you what’s new, give you ISO 27001 templates, show you examples, do a walkthrough and show you how to implement it for ISO 27001 certification.

-What is ISO 27001 Annex A 5.6 Contact With Special Interest Groups?
+What is ISO 27001 Annex A 5.6?

-ISO 27001 Annex A 5.6 Contact With Special Interest Groups is an ISO 27001 control that requires an organisation to establish and maintain contact with security related professional associations, forums and interest groups.
+ISO 27001 Annex A 5.6 Contact With Special Interest Groups is an ISO 27001 Annex A control that requires an organisation to establish and maintain contact with security related professional associations, forums and interest groups.

 The ISO 27001 standard defines Annex A 5.6 as: